codecowboydotio/codecowboy/content/ai/github-ai2.md

 ```

 ### Classes and data classes
 What was interesting was the job manager class that has been introduced.
 This is not something that I had thought about, however, in terms of scaling this tiny program into a more robust and larger service, this is definitely something that would be needed.
 Below are both the classes that were instantiated and the dataclass objects.
+All of the classes and data classes that have been added are good to have, and provide a clearer definition of the "what" each type of data is.

 ```Python
 class JobStatus(str, Enum):